 In addition to acting as a post-IPO monitor, underwriters may possess valuable relationship-specific information that cannot be transferred easily.
 James (1992) posits that equity underwriters have durable relationship-specific information similar to that of commercial banks and auditors.
-He finds lower spreads for firms that make subsequent issues and less underwriter switching when the time between an IPO and subsequent SEO is smaller.4 the impact on clients of exogenous bank failures.
+He finds lower spreads for firms that make subsequent issues and less underwriter switching when the time between an IPO and subsequent SEO is smaller.6

+This paper adds to the literature on relationship underwriting by offering a more rigorous empirical test for the presence of underwriter-specific information.
+This test is similar in spirit to the literature which quantifies the importance of lenders by measuring the impact on clients of exogenous bank failures.
 For example, Slovin, Sushka and Polonchek (1993) found an average abnormal return of -4.2% on the stock prices of its lending clients during the impending insolvency of the Continental Illinois bank.
 More recently, Ashcraft (2005) estimated the impact on local activity of the failure of healthy subsidiaries of a multi-bank holding company.
 While these papers focus on lenders, this is the first paper to estimate the impact of exogenous near failures of equity underwriters.